LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/normal-navigation/_index.md

 Navigating in `vim` can be accomplished in either `Normal` or `Insert` modes with basic navigation commands.

-However, `vim` `Insert` mode provides many additional commands for navigating the file in an efficient manner.
+However, `vim` `Normal` mode provides many additional commands for navigating the file in an efficient manner.

 {{% notice note %}}
 There are additional navigation commands in `vim`, but you will have to research those on your own!
 {{% /notice %}}

-## Bonus: Numeric Prefix
+{{% notice green "Bonus" "rocket" %}}

-To the majority of the navigation commands you can provide a numeric prefix like `5` and it will perform the provided navigation action the provided number of times.
+You can provide a numeric prefix to the majority of the navigation commands like `5` and it will perform the provided navigation action the provided number of times.

-You can:
+For example:

 - Navigate down five lines with `5j`
 - Navigate up 15 lines with `15k`